Duke Hollow Stewardship Area

 An Ecological Challenge

 The large clearing around the DH cabin has long attracted birds and the invasive plants that they spread.
-These include bittersweet, wineberry, Japanese honeysuckle, privet, multiflora rose, and Japanese barberry.
-Following the advice of the USDA in the early 1970s, Russian olive was planted, and it also spread up and down the hollow.
-With the death of hundreds of elm and ash trees, the DH forest is now riddled with small light gaps.
+These include Bittersweet, Wineberry, Japanese Honeysuckle, Privet, Multiflora Rose, and Japanese Barberry.
+Following the advice of the USDA in the early 1970s, Russian Olive was planted, and it also spread up and down the hollow.
+With the death of hundreds of elm and ash trees, the DH forest is now riddled with light gaps.
 Invasive plants are often the first species to take advantage of these gaps, again seeded there by birds.
-The thickets that have developed in the light are impenetrable even to deer and act as productive refuges for invasive plants.
+The thickets that have developed in the light can be impenetrable even to deer, and act as productive refuges for invasive plants.
 Though they are native, species of grapes and greenbriers are also major components of these thickets.
-Grapevines have been especially damaging to tree saplings, entwining them and preventing their vertical growth, and, as a result, impeding forest regeneration.
+Grape vines have been especially damaging to tree saplings, entwining them and preventing their vertical growth, and, as a result, impeding forest regeneration.
 Not coincidentally, these are also bird-dispersed species.
 The DH creek is a natural light gap (and bird flyway), and it was heavily colonized by invasive plant species.

 Taking Control